Viktoriia Onopriienko: Personal life

 Onopriienko enjoys cooking and would like to open her own restaurant in the future.
+She is studying at National University of Ukraine on Physical Education and Sport in Kyiv.

 Onopriienko's older brother Serhiy died in June 2022 fighting as a member of the Armed Forces of Ukraine during the Russian invasion of Ukraine.
+Her father has also served in the Ukrainian military since the invasion, and Onopriienko has been active in charity efforts to support the military.